 Sexual assault is a criminal offence under s.
 271 of the Criminal Code.
 Sexual assault is defined as any form of sexual contact without the consent of both parties.
-This includes not only intercourse itself, but unwanted touching or fondling as well.
+This includes not only intercourse itself but unwanted touching or fondling as well.

 First, the defence lawyer must consider the subjective mental state of the accused at the time that the alleged offence was committed.
 The lawyer must ascertain the information known to the accused, and consider not only what the accused actually knew at the time of the sexual act, but what they ought to have known.